13obbyMack/motivation-with-ai-songs/README.md

 - **API Keys**: Stored only in browser session storage, never on servers
 - **Audio Files**: Processed temporarily and automatically deleted
+- **YouTube Cookies**: Used only for the specific request, never stored or logged
 - **Personal Data**: No personal information stored or transmitted to servers
 - **HTTPS**: All communications encrypted in transit